 And when mentioning about Rojak sauce, perhaps many people will still think about shrimp paste/hae ko.
 We are hesitant to discuss about this issue in the first place, but it is like an elephant in the room that we think it is appropriate to discuss about.

-It’s important to note that the article is not out for smearing whatsoever.
+It’s important to note that the article is not out for disparaging or smearing whatsoever.

 Many people syncretize the concept where a good Rojak sauce is equivalent to having a good shrimp paste, and said it interchangeably.

 It’s a nuance concept similar with the greatest villain actor must carry a big scar on his face, and big scar actor must be a villain.

 It may be true in 50-80s, sci-fi or cartoon movie, but it is not the case anymore.